 Scientists know of about 20,000 different kinds of terpenes in the plant world.
 However, only around 150 have been found in cannabis plants.

 Most people still think that the levels of either the psychoactive compound THC (tetrahydrocannabinol) or anxiety-relieving, relaxing CBD (cannabidiol) in cannabis products are the most important factors to check for.
+But here is some scientific insight into the therapeutic benefits of terpenes.

 However, there is a growing breed of educated cannabis consumers who know that THC and CBD don’t need to hog the spotlight.
 If you are after certain effects of cannabis, it’s worthwhile to check for the terpene contents in each product or strain before you spend money on it.
 These terpenes, which are naturally occurring compounds not just in marijuana but in other plants as well, are responsible for the unique flavor profile and aroma in certain strains.